Disk-MTH/UsableMacOS/README.md

 ## Introduction

-For the majority of the installations, you will need [Homebrew](https://docs.brew.sh/) installed on you Mac
+For most installations, you will need [Homebrew](https://docs.brew.sh/) installed on your Mac.

-You will have to grant premissions to each app for various things, juste read what they are asking for, evrything is written
+You will have to grant permissions to each app for various features.
+Just read what they are asking for — everything is explained.

-Every configuration I provide below are personnal preferences, you are free to change it
+Every configuration I provide below reflects my personal preferences; you are free to change them.

-Each of the config lines are the changes I made from the default setup, or important things to change if your default config is not the same anymore
+Each configuration line represents changes I made from the default setup or important adjustments if your default configuration differs.

 ## [Karabiner-Elements](https://github.com/pqrs-org/Karabiner-Elements) (15.5.0) - Keyboard remapper